 Ah, the days as kids when we would sneak into our mother’s vanity to smear that thick, gooey substance across our faces and prance around as if we were going to a party.
 This is probably the makeup that is sitting in your case right now.
 It can be liquid, it can be pressed, and it may even come in a stick form that you have to twist up.
 Whatever form it takes, the right formula can do wonders for your look.
 Women with dry or mature skin benefit from the thicker of the traditional foundations.
 As their skin typically needs large amounts of hydration, the oils that compose of a cream based foundation lend kindly to their skin, creating a smoother finish.
 Young adult women tend to prefer a more liquid, oil free foundation or a pressed powder with good coverage.
 The formula that suites you best would be based on your skin type, and with many more options to be listed than could possible fit into this article.
 Nothing but good research and trial error can lead you to the formula that’s right for you.
 Then the teenagers have their makeup too.
 Usually a cheap, watery substance to make them “look” and “feel” like they are wearing makeup and to cover the occasional pimple, investing large amounts of money is not usually needed.
 However, if the teen as severe acne or other skin problems, you will want to talk to a dermatologist and find the best solution for their skin, as their makeup may be part of the problem.
-If you or your teen is fair and the skin in good condition, the best bet is a tinted moisturizer with a high SPF or sunscreen underneath.

 Traditional makeup, put simply, can be amazing or disastrous depending on what the formula is and how it’s applied.
 This is the one makeup that it totally dependent on the person applying it- even a good, high quality product can look awful if applied in a sloppy fashion.
 And a low quality, inappropriate formula can some times be adjusted with an experienced hand to create the right look.
 And although, like its main competitor airbrush, it typically does rub off slightly or fade a little over the course of the day, it is highly bendable therefore anything can be fixed within seconds.
 It’s my personal belief, off the record, that this is the most versatile, therefore the best option, for wedding makeup.

 Every makeup has its own virtues, and its own sins.
 Ultimately, your personal preferences will be the biggest factor in choosing what you wear on what occasions.
 However, if you take nothing else from this, understand: The best kind of makeup you can wear is the makeup that is customized to fit YOU.
 Don’t buy into the propaganda about how this versus that is oh so much better.
 In reality, that foundation may be great for their skin, but your skin has different properties, different assets, and different problems of its own.
-A great makeup artist won’t have a set way of doing makeup; she’ll have a variety of styles to choose from so she can create the best look for you and your event.
+A great makeup artist won’t have a set way of doing makeup; she’ll have a variety of styles & methods to choose from so she can create the best look for you and your event.
 So what if your beautiful sister-in-law had her makeup done with the fancy airbrush machine?
 So what if your organic-yet-so-cool co-worker ONLY wears mineral makeup?
 And if your rich Grandma swears by that $400 bottle of liquid foundation?
 Who cares?
 Trust me when I say this, no one is going to look at your makeup and know if it’s one of those three, or how much you spent on it.
 They are only going to see how beautiful you are.

-- Written by Amelia and Tara Fontana, Owner
+– Written by Tara Fontana & Amelia